-Suntory University provides learning opportunities to all of the employees who belong to the Suntory Group in three fields; the founding spirits, leadership development and infrastructure human resource development.
+Suntory University provides learning opportunities to all of the employees who belong to the Suntory Group in three fields; leadership development, the founding spirits and 2030 capabilities.

 ■ Founding Spirits: To realize "ONE SUNTORY" globally by sharing the Suntory's DNA; including our founding spirits.